Choosing between Amplemarket vs. lemlist for your outbound sales often comes down to these five questions:

 Do you want AI that suggests what to send, or AI that understands why a deal is moving and what to do next?

-Amplemarket is an AI-first sales platform built around its Duo Copilot, which scans for buying signals daily, builds personalized multichannel sequences, and presents them for rep approval.
+Amplemarket (G2: 4.6/5, 571 reviews) is an AI-first sales platform built around its Duo Copilot, which scans for buying signals daily, builds personalized multichannel sequences, and presents them for rep approval.
 With a 200M+ contact database, native deliverability tools, and LinkedIn automation in one package, Amplemarket consolidates what used to require four or five separate tools.
-It's a strong fit for B2B tech companies with SDR-heavy teams who want AI doing the prospecting legwork while reps keep final control.
-However, Amplemarket's pricing starts at $600/month with opaque upper tiers, its customer base skews heavily toward tech/SaaS, and it doesn't cover inbound leads, conversation intelligence, or deal forecasting.
+It is a strong fit for B2B tech companies with SDR-heavy teams who want AI doing the prospecting legwork while reps keep final control.
+However, Amplemarket's pricing starts at $600/month with opaque upper tiers, its customer base skews heavily toward tech/SaaS, and it does not cover inbound leads, conversation intelligence, or deal forecasting.

 If your team needs intelligence that spans from first signal to closed deal and beyond, see how ZoomInfo works.